uudruid74/RestHome/README.md

 9) Added Delay to device section such that this delay (in seconds, floats allowed) is inserted after every command is sent.
 Default is 0

+10) In addition to setting parameters in an URL line, you can now do this in a MACRO line by placing the parameters to set in parenthesis after the command you wish to pass them to.
+These variables are then expanded as if they were passed in an URL.
+You can even change devices, like the second example
+below:
+    Ex1:    testPrint = MACRO printThis(output=Hello From testPrint)
+            printThis = PRINT Hey, someone said to tell you $output

+    Ex2:    command = MACRO suba subb(device=LivingRoom-Heater) subc

+Parameters are parsed as URL params, then POST values, then settings params

 **TODO: REWRITE ALL DOCUMENTATION**

-**FIXME:** How can I change device domains?
-Add the parenthesis params and then start passing the device name in the parameter dictionary rather than its own parameter.
-    Ex: command = MACRO suba subb(devicename=LivingRoom-Heater) subc

-Parameters should be URL params, then POST values, then settings params